lexibank/tlopo/out/vol2/chapter6.md

 The only reference to _etak_ as a concept is from the Carolines (_etak_ in Puluwatese and Satawalese, _hatag_ in Woleaian[^20]).
 However, Lewis believes that the navigator Tevake, from the Polynesian outlier Pileni, must have used a similar system.
 He writes:

-> His [Tevake’s] ability to point out the direction of invisible islands whenever he wished is presumptive evidence that he was thinking in terms of some form of home- centre reference system.
+> His [Tevake’s] ability to point out the direction of invisible islands whenever he wished is presumptive evidence that he was thinking in terms of some form of homecentre reference system.

 and again,